quantum-kite/kite/docs/documentation/optimization.md

 !!!
 Info

-    Here, we briefly introduce the **main concepts** that underlie all spectral methods currently implemented in KITE.
+    Here, we briefly introduce the **main concepts** underlying all spectral methods currently implemented in KITE.
-    Focus is placed on the role of the simulation parameters that can be adjusted by the end-user in order to suit its specific purposes.
+    The focus is placed on the role of the simulation parameters that can be adjusted by the end user in order to suit their specific purposes.

 # The Ground Rules for Spectral Methods